JJJ/ab-testing-for-wp/README.txt

 A/B Testing for WordPress allows you to create split tests right from the visual content editor.
 Measures the results of your added tests and shows you which variant is the most optimal choice.

+You add a block to your content which you can fill with anything you want to and switch between variants instantaneously.
+Define distribution weight, pick a goal of the test, pick the control variant and off you go!

+Everything has been implemented with SEO in the back of my mind, which means the plugin will do nothing to affect your SEO.
+It works just like most A/B testing tools out there, but directly from your own WordPress site without the use of 3th-party services.

 == Installation ==
 1. Upload "ab-testing-for-wp" folder to the "/wp-content/plugins/" directory.
 1. Activate the plugin through the "Plugins" screen in WordPress.